+The Trusted Platform Module (TPM) Endorsement Key (EK) and iDRAC Hardware ID Certificate as represented in the signed SCV Certificate can then be used as permanent cryptographic identities for the life of the PowerEdge platform in addition to the SCV Certificate.

+4.4.3 Intel

-958 The Trusted Platform Module (TPM) Endorsement Key (EK) and iDRAC Hardware ID Certificate as 959 represented in the signed SCV Certificate can then be used as permanent cryptographic identities for the 960 life of the PowerEdge platform in addition to the SCV Certificate.
-4.4.3 Intel 961 962 Intel contributed hardware, supporting software, and cloud services that are aligned with the defined 963 security characteristics of this prototype demonstration through its Transparent Supply Chain (TSC) 964 platform [18].
-TSC enables organizations to verify the authenticity and firmware version of systems and 965 their components.
+Intel contributed hardware, supporting software, and cloud services that are aligned with the defined security characteristics of this prototype demonstration through its Transparent Supply Chain (TSC) platform [18].
+TSC enables organizations to verify the authenticity and firmware version of systems and their components.
 The remainder of this section summarizes the TSC components used within this prototype demonstration; however, it is not an exhaustive description of the complete platform.
-Refer 966 967 to Intel's TSC website for complete documentation.
-968 The TSC process starts at the OEM, where an Intel-provided tool called TSCMFGUtil enables the creation 969 of a Platform Certificate data file that is compliant with the TCG Platform Certificate Profile Specification 970 Version 1.1.
-The TSCMFGUtil also generates the Direct Platform Data (DPD) file capturing the Platform 971 Snapshot before shipping the platform out to the customer.
-The Platform Certificate data file contains 972 TPM information such as the Platform Configuration Registers (PCRs), the TPM Serial Number, and the 973 TPM Endorsement Key.
-The DPD file contains information about the components within the computing 974 device such as component manufacturer part number, batch number, and serial and lot number, as well 975 as sourcing information.
-The OEM then uploads these files to Intel's Secure File Transport Protocol 976 (SFTP) site where they are processed and digitally signed.
-977 Next, after the computing device is purchased by an organization's IT department, an administrator 978 downloads the DPD file and Platform Certificate from the Transparent Supply Chain Web Portal as part 979 of the computing device acceptance testing process.
-The aforementioned files are processed by Intel 980 software intended for the end customer, the AutoVerifyTool.
-In this prototype demonstration, we use 981 the AutoVerifyTool with our demonstration laptops to enable the following capabilities for the IT 982 administrator: 983 1.
-The ScanSystem function initiates the scanning of the system components and the TPM information.
-The scanning operation will perform the following operations: 984 985 a.
-Read the following platform components: BIOS, system, motherboard, chassis, proces-986 sor, dual in-line memory modules (DIMMs), batteries, Intel Active Management Tech-987 nology firmware version, power supplies 988 b.
-Read the TPM PCRs, public Endorsement Key, and the Endorsement Key serial number 989 Read the internal drive information 990 d.
-Read the Windows Management Instrumentation (WMI) Information for internal key-991 board, pointer, and network devices
+Refer to Intel's TSC website for complete documentation.

+The TSC process starts at the OEM, where an Intel-provided tool called TSCMFGUtil enables the creation of a Platform Certificate data file that is compliant with the TCG Platform Certificate Profile Specification Version 1.1.
+The TSCMFGUtil also generates the Direct Platform Data (DPD) file capturing the Platform Snapshot before shipping the platform out to the customer.
+The Platform Certificate data file contains TPM information such as the Platform Configuration Registers (PCRs), the TPM Serial Number, and the TPM Endorsement Key.
+The DPD file contains information about the components within the computing device such as component manufacturer part number, batch number, and serial and lot number, as well as sourcing information.
+The OEM then uploads these files to Intel's Secure File Transport Protocol (SFTP) site where they are processed and digitally signed.

+Next, after the computing device is purchased by an organization's IT department, an administrator downloads the DPD file and Platform Certificate from the Transparent Supply Chain Web Portal as part of the computing device acceptance testing process.
+The aforementioned files are processed by Intel software intended for the end customer, the AutoVerifyTool.
+In this prototype demonstration, we use the AutoVerifyTool with our demonstration laptops to enable the following capabilities for the IT administrator:

+- 1. The ScanSystem function initiates the scanning of the system components and the TPM information.
+The scanning operation will perform the following operations: - a.
+Read the following platform components: BIOS, system, motherboard, chassis, processor, dual in-line memory modules (DIMMs), batteries, Intel Active Management Technology firmware version, power supplies - b.
+Read the TPM PCRs, public Endorsement Key, and the Endorsement Key serial number - c.
+Read the internal drive information - d.
+Read the Windows Management Instrumentation (WMI) Information for internal keyboard, pointer, and network devices

-- After the system has been scanned, the IT administrator executes the Read Direct Platform Data File function which opens and displays the DPD associated with the platform. - 3.
-The IT administrator executes the compare function, which compares the current system component value information that was captured by scansystem operation to the component value information that was read in from the DPD file. - 4.
+- 2. After the system has been scanned, the IT administrator executes the Read Direct Platform Data File function which opens and displays the DPD associated with the platform. - 3.
+The IT administrator executes the Compare function, which compares the current system component value information that was captured by ScanSystem operation to the component value information that was read in from the DPD file. - 4.
 The IT administrator executes the Platform Certificate Verify function, which validates the Platform Certificate issued for the platform using the TPM as the hardware root of trust.
 The Platform Certificate Verify will check that the TPM Endorsement Key serial number matches the Endorsement Key serial number in the Platform Certificate.
 The function will also check that the manufacturer, version, and serial number match the values in the Platform Certificate.